henriquemarlon/henriquemarlon/README.md

 - B.Sc. in Computer Engineering (in progress) at Inteli – Institute of Technology and Leadership.
 - Summer Research Program in Science and Engineering at Technion – Israel Institute of Technology.
-- Academic Exchange Program at Technion – Israel Institute of Technology, studying Computer Engineering with a focus on Deep Learning.
+- Academic Exchange Program at Technion – Israel Institute of Technology, studying Computer Engineering.